 What we offer

 IDAA stands for Independent Domestic Abuse Advocate.
 IDAA workers are specialised in working with women and children who have been subjected to a high-risk level of harm.
-For many families, the time of separation can be the most high-risk time in life and protection, and support from multiple services is required to keep the women and her family safe.
+For many families, the time of separation can be the most high-risk time in life and protection, and support from multiple services is required to keep the woman and her family safe.
 Your IDAA worker can support you through any police reporting and court proceedings if you chose to engage in the criminal justice system.

 This service is directly linked to the local Multi-Agency Risk Assessment Conference (also known as MARAC).

-IDAA work is generally short term and focused on the safety planning and ensuring their physical safety.
+IDAA work is generally short term and focused on the safety planning and ensuring physical safety.
 Once this has been achieved, most women and children are then passed onto the support service for further work.